×

 Actively manage stress with yoga, breathwork, cognitive behavioral therapy (CBT), mindfulness-based stress reduction (MBSR).
 High stress is a risk factor for menstrual irregularity and anovulation.
 More severe stress-induced reproductive suppression can lead to bone loss and increase cardiovascular risk.

-Discontinue smoking, limit alcohol to minimal-to-moderate use (less than 1-2 drinks/day), limit caffeine to moderate intake, limit exposure to endocrine-disrupting chemicals (pesticides, chemicals in food, water, personal care products).
-These can disrupt menstrual cycles, reduce fertility, increase breast cancer risk, disrupt thyroid function.
+Discontinue smoking, limit alcohol to minimal-to- moderate use (less than 1-2 drinks/day), limit caffeine to moderate intake, limit exposure to endocrine-disrupting chemicals (pesticides, chemicals in food, water, personal care products).
+These can disrupt menstrual cycles, reduce fertility, increase breast cancer risk, and disrupt thyroid function.

-Focus on managing vasomotor symptoms, preserving cardiometabolic health, maintaining bone density, supporting mood and sleep and preventing accelerated cardiovascular risk that accompanies this transition.
+Lifestyle recommendations specific to perimenopause are focused around managing vasomotor symptoms, preserving cardiometabolic health, maintaining bone density, supporting mood and sleep, and preventing accelerated cardiovascular risk that may accompany this transition.

 The loss of estrogen accelerates sarcopenia (muscle loss) and bone loss.
 Resistance training preserves lean mass and bone density.
 Aerobic exercise improves insulin sensitivity and cardiovascular health.
 Mind-body practices address the psychological symptoms that accompany hormonal fluctuations.